Knit Along with Fee n Me

 The very lovely Sayraphim Lothian is helping me learn how to turn my little-red-bus logo into gorgeous knitted toys.
 These will be sent to six of my wonderful crowdfunding campaign supporters – thank you so much for giving me the excuse to make something so totally brilliant!

 Not only that, but Sayraphim is SO AWESOME that she’s open sourced the design.
 You can make your OWN knitted bus by following the lessons below.
 How fricken cool is THAT?!
-She started sharing the how-to-guides on my facebook page but then that Hugh Jackman thing happened and it all got a bit nuts, so I’ve pasted them here too and will add to them as the lessons progress.
+She started sharing the how-to-guides on my facebook page but then that Hugh Jackman thing happened and it all went a bit nuts, so I’ve pasted them here and will add to them as the lessons progress.

 This is what we’ll be knitting: